 Suppose I go into an outdoor shop and see a particular jacket that is available in Red or Blue.
 I have a genuine choice over which to purchase.
 Maybe I prefer Red.
 Maybe I prefer Blue.
 The choice is down to my personal preference.
 The performance of the Red jacket should be identical to the Blue jacket.

-Suppose I go into a similar shop specialising in winter sports and start to look at skis and crampons.
+Suppose I now go into a shop specialising in winter sports and start to look at skis and crampons.
 If my intended activity is to travel fast down steep slopes covered in deep snow, then which piece of equipment should I buy?
 If my plan is to climb up steep snowy or icy slopes, maybe even frozen waterfalls, then which should I buy?
-Is there really a ‘choice’ to be made?
+Do I really have a ‘choice’ at all?

 What are crampons?